This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 You can also create printable planners, checklists, posters, door hangers, wine labels, holiday decors, and the list goes on.
 People are making a lot of money with it on sites like Etsy.

-Making coloring pages for your kids?
+Are you making coloring pages for your kids?
 Others might love them too!

 Does it require money: it depends.